 The Network will provide an active platform for collaboration, resource and knowledge sharing within countries and across borders in Africa, and to find solutions to Africa’s marine waste problem that cater to African circumstances and cultures.
 This is an African contribution to solving a global crisis.

 The Network is multidisciplinary and open to all those involved in marine and pollution contexts, be it NGO’s, academics and researchers, students, educators, centres of learning, governments and policy-makers, and members of industry and tourism.
 The Network aligns with the ethos of the United Nations Environment and Sustainable Development Goal 14, the Global Ocean Commission and the Global Partnership on Marine Litter.

-The inaugural African Marine Waste Conference 2017 will be the first meeting point for the Network, where delegates will define the future direction of the Network as well as collaborate on developing the “Marine Waste Strategy: Guide to Action for Africa”, a strategy plan for tackling and alleviating Africa’s waste problems.
+The inaugural African Marine Waste Conference 2017 was the first meeting point for the Network, where delegates defined the future direction of the Network as well as collaborated on developing the “Marine Waste Strategy: Guide to Action for Africa”, a strategy plan for tackling and alleviating Africa’s waste problems.